vlavoie/snippets/README.md

 # vl/snippets

-This repo contains some extracted code snippets that I use when coding for personal usage.
+This repo contains some extracted code snippets that I use when programming.
 This is mostly for personal use and my own portfolio, but you can study and use this if you stumbled upon here.

 A lot of inspiration was drawn from [nothings/stb](https://github.com/nothings/stb), [Handmade Hero](https://hero.handmade.network/) and other sources.